cvetomir-todorov/CecoChat/docs/intro-capabilities.md

 * Chats
   - Indication for new messages
   - Review history at a random point in time
+* Users
+  - Registration and authentication
-* User profiles with full and public-only data
+  - Profiles with full and public-only data

 #### Limitations

-* No user register/login/identity
 * No user friendship
 * No web/mobile clients (only a client for development purposes)

-## Non-functional
+## Technical

 * Reliability
   - Durability is guaranteed by acknowledgement and replication